Engine Oil Leaks: What Causes Leaks and How to Fix Them

 Oil doesn’t just drip down.
 If your filler cap, covering where you put oil into the engine, is missing, loose or broken then the pressure of the engine could cause oil to spill out when the vehicle is running.

 The gasket is probably the most common cause of oil leaks, especially in older vehicles or vehicles that are used frequently & have a high number of miles.
 The gasket is a seal that joins the head two metal parts of the engine, such as the between the block and the head(s) as well as the engine block and the oil pan.
 Over time, and with a buildup of sludge (oil that breaks down over time due to prolonged temperature exposure), the pressure increases which can cause leaks and failures in the seal of the gaskets.

 Sometimes damage to the oil pan on the underside can cause minor to severe leaks.
 This occurs when running over road debris, large rocks if traveling off-road, and even accidentally hitting an animal while traveling.
 Any of these can dent the oil pan and compromise the seal or oil drain plug.

 How to Stop Oil Leaks

-If the leak is small, using a stop leak additive such as No Leak.
-These stop leak products are safe to use on your vehicle and are effective for most leaks.
-As the seals age on your vehicle they can shrink, dry out and become brittle.
+If the leak is small, use a stop leak additive such as No Leak.
+These products are safe to use on your vehicle and are effective for most leaks.
+As the seals age on your vehicle, they can shrink, dry out and become brittle.
 A stop leak additive softens and conditions old gaskets, causing them to swell again and prevent further leaking.
 Keep in mind these additives may not work for more severe leaks.